-If you cannot find answers in the online help resources, more help is available through our online forum and our issue tracking system.
+If you cannot find answers in the online help resources, more help is available through our issue tracking system.

 Reporting issues

 You may also report bugs and request enhancements using the integrated support request form.
 The Support Request Form is available from the Support Request item on the Help menu.